flokoe/bash-hackers-wiki/docs/commands/builtin/echo.md

 ## Description

-`echo` outputs it\'s args to stdout, separated by spaces, followed by a newline.
+`echo` outputs it's args to stdout, separated by spaces, followed by a newline.
 The return status is always `0`.
 If the [shopt](../../commands/builtin/shopt.md) option `xpg_echo` is set, Bash dynamically determines whether echo should expand escape characters